 Cons of a Home-Based Baking Business

 - Food service businesses are usually regulated by your state's occupational or health department, so you'll need to find out your state's laws regarding the sale of food items baked from home and make sure you comply.

 - Most states require that your baking equipment (i.e. mixers and spoons) and supplies (i.e. flour) be separate from your personal cooking use.
 In some cases, you'll need a separate kitchen.
-However, some states allow you to use your personal kitchen, but you'll still need separate equipment and supplies.
+Some states allow you to use your personal kitchen, but you'll still need separate equipment and supplies.

 - You only earn money when you sell baked items, which means you can spend a great deal of time cooking in order to create enough goods to sell to meet your income goals.